croessner/pfxhttp/README.md

 # Run all tests
 make test

-# Run only the customsql package tests (SQLite-specific)
+# For JWT builds only: Run the customsql package tests (SQLite-specific)
-# This is recommended for testing the SQLite functionality
+# This is recommended for testing the SQLite functionality when using JWT
 make test-customsql
 ```

-> **Note:** When testing SQLite functionality, always use the `test-customsql` target rather than trying to test individual files, as this ensures all dependencies are properly included.
+> **Note:** When testing JWT functionality with SQLite, always use the `test-customsql` target rather than trying to test individual files, as this ensures all dependencies are properly included.

 By default, Pfxhttp and its associated man pages are installed in `/usr/local`.